The ‘TRANSFORM’ Social Enterprise Development Programme offering the award of an Advanced Diploma in Social Enterprise.

 Interviews are planned for mid-December.
 The interview is an opportunity to expand on your application form and will help secure places and bursaries for this sought after programme for individuals/groups where potential and long term impact can be fully realised.

 When does the programme start and how long does it last?

-The interview process in September is viewed as part of the programme and successful applicants will go on to participate in 10 delivered sessions (1 – 2 days per month) commencing in October 2018 and 1 day of participant presentations in May 2019.
-The ADSE Graduation will take place in July 2019.
-Delivery of the programme will mainly be at the Business Institute, Ulster University, Jordanstown campus.
+The interview process in December is viewed as part of the programme and successful applicants will go on to participate in 10 delivered sessions (1 – 2 days per month) commencing in January 2019 and 1 day of participant presentations in December 2020.
+The ADSE Graduation will take place in Summer 2021.
+Delivery of the programme will mainly be at Ulster University.